hhaamm/datasciencecoursera/GetdataProject/CodeBook.md

 | fBodyBodyAccJerkMag-std() | Standard deviation of frequency of body acceleration jerk magnitude.
 | fBodyBodyGyroMag-mean() | Mean frequency of magnitude of body gyroscope measurement.
 | fBodyBodyGyroMag-std() | Standard deviation of frequency of magnitude of body gyroscope measurement.
 | fBodyBodyGyroJerkMag-mean() | Mean frequency of magnitude of body gyroscope jerk measurement.
+| fBodyBodyGyroJerkMag-mean() | Mean frequency of magnitude of body gyroscope jerk measurement.
 | Activity | The activity peformed.
 | Subject | The ID of the subject.